 You can blame marketing departments for the development of personas, they’re the ones that first came up with this research-driven approach to understanding your target audience, (‘buyer personas‘ are part and parcel of the way that marketers evaluate potential customers).

-Personas much everything that marketing does is guided by these personas, they help companies reach prospective customers far more effectively.
+Pretty much everything that marketing does is guided by these personas; they help companies reach prospective customers far more effectively.

 In the same way, candidate personas can make recruiters far more effective.